Art World

 YANGFANG: A NEW TESTING GROUND?

 Outside of the dual art fairs this year, the biggest curiosity lay in Paula Cooper Gallery’s Shanghai pop-up space.
-This is the blue-chip gallery’s first exhibition in Asia, titled “Resonance,” where they placed their enduring art vision and minimalist works in a historic mansion.
-“Yangfang” in English translates from the Chinese term “Western-style building,” often referring to architecture from Shanghai before the 1930s.
+The show, “Resonance,” is the New York blue-chip gallery’s first exhibition in Asia and is installed in a historic mansion, known as a “yangfang.”
+In English, this translates to “Western-style building” and often refers to architecture from Shanghai before the 1930s.
+The structures seem to be providing a valuable incubator for new spaces lately.

 Wang mentioned that yangfang owners are highly flexible with activities in their spaces, and many galleries or brands in Shanghai’s bustling Bund area started from small spaces in the former French Concession: “Shanghai excels at integrating art into everyday life, with a strong openness to cross-disciplinary collaborations.”
 She anticipates more similar projects in the future, with yangfangs potentially becoming testing grounds for overseas galleries in the Chinese market.

 I also attended a riverside lunch hosted by The Art Resort, featuring a main course conceptualized by Beijing-based artist Hou Zichao.
-Co-founded by Larry’s List and The Art Table, the event aims to “blend art, design, lifestyle, music, performance, fine dining, and wellness into a unique experience.”
+Co-founded by Larry’s List and The Table Studio, the event aims to “blend art, design, lifestyle, music, performance, fine dining, and wellness into a unique experience.”

 YveYang Gallery in New York’s Soho, a regular at West Bund for several years, saw gallery owner Yang frequently traveling between Europe, the U.S., and Asia, bringing with her an impressively international lineup.
 Most of her works, priced between $20,000 and $30,000, sold out on VIP day, including works by Raphael Egil and Düsseldorf-based Chinese artist Li Tangting.